Why study Business at Warwick?

 What opportunities are there to study abroad?

-Your course includes a compulsory study placement in your third year at one of our leading international partner business schools in Europe and Latin America.
+Your course includes a compulsory study placement, normally in your third year, at one of our leading international partner business schools in Europe.
 Alternatively you can choose to find your own work placement abroad with our support.

-A Level AAA, including Spanish or at least CEFR B2 in Spanish in all four language skills - reading, writing, listening and speaking.
+A Level AAA, including German or at least CEFR B2 in German in all four language skills - reading, writing, listening and speaking.
 You must also have a GCSE grade A in Mathematics and GCSE grade A in at least one humanities or social science subject.

-International Baccalaureate 38 points overall, including Higher Level 5 in Spanish or at least CEFR B2 in Spanish in all four language skills - reading, writing, listening and speaking.
-You must also have a GCSE grade A or equivalent in Mathematics and GCSE grade A or equivalent in at least one humanities or social science subject.
+International Baccalaureate 38 points overall, including Higher Level 5 in German or at least CEFR B2 in German in all four language skills - reading, writing, listening and speaking.
+You must also have a GCSE grade A (or equivalent) in Mathematics and GCSE grade A (or equivalent) in at least one humanities or social science subject.

 Other Qualifications We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.